pubnub/objective-c/README.md

 Non-Streamed operation method calls use completion blocks which return either a result or status object.
 An example of this can be seen in the [history call example](https://github.com/pubnub/objective-c/blob/4.0b2/Example/PubNub/PNAppDelegate.m#L228).

+If you have questions about how the Result and Status objects work in the meantime, feel free to contact support@pubnub.com and cc: geremy@pubnub.com, and we'll be happy to assist.

 ## Reference App - Example

 In Beta2, [we provide Example](https://github.com/pubnub/objective-c/tree/4.0b2/Example) as a generic reference on how to set config options, make Pub, Sub, and History calls (with and without PAM), and handle the various Status and Result events that may arise from them.